 - Sharing content with your email list

-Slack shares their customer stories on Twitter.
+Slack shares its customer stories on Twitter.

 Along with a content calendar of when you should post content, you should also have a calendar that outlines when and where you’re going to promote it.
 Having a promotion schedule will keep your promotion efforts consistent and ensure as many stakeholders as possible see your content.